 Just from my experiences in Thailand, and around the region: If you are going to be travelling in a group then I assume you are backpacking, if that is the case then the place you are going to meet fellow travellers the easiest is at hostels / guest houses.
 The main district for guest houses in Bangkok is on and around Khao San Road (http://wikitravel.org/en/Bangkok/Khao_San_Road).
 There you will probably see a higher concentration of backpackers than anywhere else in Thailand.
 Whether you stay there, or at a guest house elsewhere, you will meet people, and you will find people who want to see and do similar things that you want to.
 This is pretty much the case with wherever you go actually.
 I found that I just floated from friend to friend over my time in SE Asia, a few days travelling here with this person, a few days exploring this city with the next...
 The great thing is spending a few days travelling around with someone and you really get to know them quick, its pretty awesome for meeting cool people :).

 As for safety, I am no expert, but basically it's a case of common sense.
-There are plenty of guides online on travel safety, and once again your fellow travellers will be a great sources of how dodgy various places are. about 8 years ago
+There are plenty of guides online on travel safety, and once again your fellow travellers will be a great sources of how dodgy various places are. over 8 years ago

 Well... yeah not really backpacking, and not travelling with a group.
 Happy to meet a group to travel with, but don't know anyone going at this point in time.